richfaces/richfaces/TESTS.md

 and activate one container specific profile as listed bellow.

-At first, start the Selenium Server:
+First, start the Selenium Server:

     java -jar selenium-server-standalone-${VERSION}.jar -Dwebdriver.chrome.driver=/opt/google/chrome/chromedriver

-then run the test from IDE (Eclipse: `Run As > JUnit Test`).
+then run the test from the IDE (eg. in Eclipse: `Run As > JUnit Test`).

 ### JBoss AS 7.1 - Remote